sh999/mflib/README.md

 pip install --user .
 ```
 ## Building & Deploying

 ### Spinx Documentation
 This package is documented using sphinx.
 The `source` directories are already created and populated with reStructuredText ( .rst ) files.
 The `build` directories are deleted and/or are not included in the repository,

+API documentation can also be found at https://fabrictestbed-mflib.readthedocs.io/.

 #### Build HTML Documents